-Policy DMHB 10 9: War Memorials
+Policy DMHB 9: War Memorials

-War Mmemorials and, where appropriate, their wider settings should will be protected, and there is a general presumption in favour of their retention retained in situ. and They should be well maintained and their alteration, removal or sensitive relocation will only be considered when fully justified within a Heritage Statement.
-Where new development would not permit its retention, the Memorial should be sensitively relocated.
+War memorials and their wider settings will be protected, and there is a general presumption in favour of their retention in situ.
+They should be well maintained and their alteration, removal or sensitive relocation will only be considered when fully justified within a Heritage Statement.